Skip to content

 type (...) convention

-Union type is defined as a set of types in a single type declaration.
-You can think of it as "one of" type.
-To make it more readable, as convention I decided to use type (...) declaration block, instead of individual type declaration.
+A union type is defined as a set of types in a single type declaration.
+You can think of it as a "one of" type.
+To make it more readable, as a convention, I decided to use the type (...) declaration block instead of individual type declarations.

 Generate code and watch for changes

-Run in your terminal to generate union type for your code and watch for changes
+Run in your terminal to generate union types for your code and watch for changes:

 mkunion watch ./...

-To generate unions without watching for changes, you can run
+To generate unions without watching for changes (one-time generation):

 mkunion watch -g ./...